ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 In this section, you will install Service Mesh - Istio on the cluster.
 Installing the Service Mesh involves installing the Elasticsearch, Jaeger, Kiali and Service Mesh Operators, creating and managing a `ServiceMeshControlPlane` resource to deploy the control plane, and creating a `ServiceMeshMemberRoll` resource to specify the namespaces associated with the Service Mesh.

+**Elasticsearch** - Based on the open source Elasticsearch project that enables you to configure and manage an Elasticsearch cluster for tracing and logging with Jaeger.
+**Jaeger** - based on the open source Jaeger project, lets you perform tracing to monitor and troubleshoot transactions in complex distributed systems.
+**Kiali** - based on the open source Kiali project, provides observability for your service mesh.
+By using Kiali you can view configurations, monitor traffic, and view and analyze traces in a single console.
+**Red Hat {{site.data.keyword.openshiftshort}} Service Mesh** - based on the open source Istio project, lets you connect, secure, control, and observe the microservices that make up your applications.

 ### Install the Operators

-1. On the left pane of **OpenShift web console**, select **Administrator** in the drop down
+1. On the left pane of **{{site.data.keyword.openshiftshort}} web console**, select **Administrator** in the drop down
 2. Select **Operators** and then **OperatorHub**
 3. Search for **Elasticsearch Operator**, click **Install** and then **Subscribe**
-4. **Repeat** steps 2 and 3 for installing **Red Hat OpenShift Jaeger**, **Kiali Operator provided by Red Hat** and **Red Hat OpenShift Service Mesh** Operators.
+4. **Repeat** steps 2 and 3 for installing **Red Hat {{site.data.keyword.openshiftshort}} Jaeger**, **Kiali Operator provided by Red Hat** and **Red Hat {{site.data.keyword.openshiftshort}} Service Mesh** Operators.

-### Deploying the Red Hat OpenShift Service Mesh control plane
+### Deploying the Red Hat {{site.data.keyword.openshiftshort}} Service Mesh control plane

-The operator uses a `ServiceMeshControlPlane` resource to determine how to install Istio and what components you want.
+The Red Hat {{site.data.keyword.openshiftshort}} Service Mesh operator uses a `ServiceMeshControlPlane` resource to determine how to install Istio and what components you want.
 Let's create that resource now.

 1. Create a new project by going to **Home** on the left pane of the web console, click **Projects** and then **Create Project**
 2. Enter `istio-system` in the **Name** and click **Create**
 3. Navigate to **Operators** and click **Installed Operators**
-4. Click the **Red Hat OpenShift Service Mesh Operator**.
+4. Click the **Red Hat {{site.data.keyword.openshiftshort}} Service Mesh Operator**.
 If you don't see it, wait a couple of minutes and refresh.
 5. Under **Istio Service Mesh Control Plane** click **Create ServiceMeshControlPlane**.
 6. Then, click **Create**.
 The Operator creates Pods, services, and Service Mesh control plane components based on your configuration parameters.